The Ultimate Guide to French Craft Beer in Provence: Top Breweries, Local Hops & Herbs

 Can I find these breweries easily?

-Some are right in the heart of towns like Aix-en-Provence, making them super convenient to visit.
-Others might be a little off the beaten path, but I always feel it’s worth the extra effort to find these hidden gems.
-Plus, sometimes their beers are available in local stores.
+Some of them are kinda right in the middle of towns like Aix-en-Provence, so it’s super convenient to just pop in and visit.
+Others are a bit off the main route, maybe not, the classic “tourist trail” thing, but I always end up thinking it’s worth that extra effort, to track down those quiet hidden gems.
+Also, sometimes their beers turn up for sale in local stores nearby, which is a nice bonus.

 What’s the atmosphere like at these breweries?